KarmaHater/load-monitoring-frontend/readMe.md

 List of things I would improve:

-+ I would actually do some css (I just did not have time).
++ I would actually do some css (I just did not have time.
+I'm also not much of a designer).
 + I would add tests for all my reducers and actions at the very least.
 + I would add a node backend and us socket.io to get real data instead of mocking the data.
 + I would probably create my own alerts and not use a npm package.
 The ones I used are pretty ugly (I just did not have time).